calishu/colorpp/README.md

 ## Documentation

+### Installation
+Well... it's one header.
+You can just drag and drop it.
+Or use meson wrap.
+Or CMake `FetchContent`.

 ### Usage of the colors
 > [!INFO]
 > If you have the `NO_COLOR` env var, it will not print colors, regardless if you enable manually or not.